Why I Created the AI Skills Readiness Index

 Those conversations were the catalyst for creating the AI Skills Readiness Index.

 Not because I think AI is something to fear, but because history tells us that major technological shifts create winners and losers.
-The people who thrive are usually the ones who control resources or who receive the right support, training and opportunities early enough to adapt.
+The people who thrive are usually the ones who either control resources or who receive the right support, training and opportunities early enough to adapt.

 But augmentation still changes what the employment market looks like.

 Entry-level and early career roles are already shifting because many of the routine tasks traditionally used to learn a profession are becoming automated first.
-Jobs and Skills Australia has highlighted that standardised and repetitive tasks are particularly exposed.
+Jobs and Skills Australia has highlighted that these standardised and repetitive tasks are particularly exposed.

 That creates a very personal concern for me, not just professionally, but as a parent.